andrekda/malaria-classification/README.md

 # malaria-classification
 # DenseNet for Malaria Life-Cycle Stage Classification

-This repository demonstrates how to train and evaluate a DenseNet121 model to recognize malaria life-cycle stages in thin blood smear images.
+Link to notebook in Kaggle : {https://www.kaggle.com/code/eliahsand/notebook33a505f284/edit}

+Model for classification of malaria in cell images.

 ## DenseNet Architecture